Generalized Stokes laws for active colloids and their applications: Introduction

-Bearing testimony to this is the recent spate of experimental work on the synthesis of colloidal particles that produce flow in the ambient fluid in the absence of externally applied forces or torques \cite{paxton2004,howse2007self,jiang2010active,ebbens2010pursuit,palacci2013living}.
+Bearing testimony to this is the recent spate of experimental work on colloidal particles that produce flow in the ambient fluid in the absence of externally applied forces or torques \cite{paxton2004,howse2007self,jiang2010active,ebbens2010pursuit,palacci2013living}.
 The stress in the fluid produced by this flow reacts back on the colloids and may cause them to translate or rotate.
-The hydrodynamic interactions between such particles are without analogue in their classical counterparts.
+The hydrodynamic interactions between such colloids are without analogue in their classical counterparts.
 An enormously rich variety of phenomena have been observed in suspensions of such ``active colloids'' and a systematic study of this new class of colloidal particles is now underway.
-It has also been realized that phoretic phenomena in gradients of externally applied fields \cite{anderson1989colloid} and the swimming of micro-organisms \cite{brennen1977,jahn1972locomotion}, though distinct in the microscopic mechanisms that produce fluid flow, share many points of similarity with synthetic active colloids when viewed at the suspension scale.
+It has also been realized that phoretic phenomena in gradients of externally applied fields \cite{anderson1989colloid}, the swimming of micro-organisms \cite{brennen1977,jahn1972locomotion}, and the self-propulsion of drops \cite{thutupalli2011swarming,niu2017self}, though distinct in the microscopic mechanisms that produce fluid flow, share many points of similarity with synthetic active colloids when viewed at the suspension scale.
 Their study has been revitalized \cite{drescher2009,drescher2010,petroff2015fast} and subsumed into the field of active colloids.